clearent/IDTech_VP3300_Demo/README.md

 In ViewController.m there is an example of running a payment transaction.
 The method is exampleUseJwtToRunPaymentTransaction.

 Carthage was used to build the project.
 See Clearent Framework README for more details.

+== Release Notes ==

+1.0.26.1 - Uses the 1.0.26.1 release of the ClearentIdtechIOSFramework.
+You will notice audio jack logic commented out in areas.
+The demo was modified to show a feature recently added by IDTech to disable audio detection when you are exclusively using Bluetooth readers.
+By calling the following static methods before instantiating the Clearent_VP3300 object you can avoid an unpleasant microphone permission prompt, which might confuse your user.

+[IDT_VP3300 disableAudioDetection];
+[IDT_Device disableAudioDetection];